 Take care of your log home exterior — and it will look more gorgeous than the day it was built.
-Neglect to protect it — and you may end up facing a costly repair.
+Neglect to protect it — and you may end up facing a costly repair or shortening its log cabin lifespan.
 Simply put, knowing how to treat log home exteriors is a crucial part of owning one.

 As the experienced log home builder throughout Eastern Pennsylvania, Gingrich Builders is here to help you with log home exterior maintenance.
 Read on to learn the five essential things you NEED to do to maintain a log home exterior — plus, learn our pick for the best log home stain on the market!

 5 Log Exterior Maintenance Essentials